adpartin/cross-dataset-drp-paper/README.md

    - **Most users can SKIP this phase** - pre-computed predictions are available on Zenodo

 2. **Phase 2: Post-Processing Analysis** (6-Step Pipeline - **RECOMMENDED STARTING POINT**)
-   - Process raw predictions through a 6-step analysis pipeline
+   - Process raw predictions using a 6-step analysis pipeline
    - Generates all paper results: scores, matrices, statistics, figures, and coverage analysis

 **Quick Start:** If you want to reproduce paper results without re-running model training, start directly with **Phase 2** by downloading pre-computed predictions (see Quick Start section above).